scm-manager/scm-manager/docs/en/user/repo/index.md

 Optionally, repositories can be initialized during the creation.
 That creates a standard branch (master or default) for Git and Mercurial repositories.
 Additionally, it performs a commit that creates a README.md.
 For Subversion repositories the README.md will be created in a directory named `trunk`.

 If the namespace strategy is set to custom, the namespace field is also mandatory.
+The namespace must heed the same restrictions as the name.
+Additionally, namespaces that only consist of three digits, or the word "create" are not valid.

 ![Create Repository](assets/create-repository.png)